johnv02139/sanka/README.md

 * The numeric types are byte, short, int, long, float, double.
 * The language provides garbage collection.
 * Fields can be public or private, and classes can be public or private.
+  * _[jv] Java doesn't have private top level classes, as they would make no sense;
+    does Sanka have inner classes?_
 * Many keywords work as they do in Java, such as `if`, `for`, `while`, `break`, `continue`, `case`.
 * Objects and arrays are mutable.